Samsung QN90F TV Review

 0.061

 The Samsung QN90F has amazing HDR brightness.
-Highlights really pop out during darker scenes, and the TV is bright enough that very bright specular highlights even stand out in well-lit scenes.
+Highlights really pop out during darker scenes, and although it's not as bright as the TCL QM9K, it's bright enough that very bright specular highlights stand out in well-lit scenes.
 While brighter scenes aren't nearly as bright as smaller highlights, they're still impressively bright, even when the entire screen is bright.

 Our results are done in the 'Movie' Picture Mode with 'HDR Tone Mapping' set to 'Static'.
 If you prefer a brighter image, these are the results with 'HDR Tone Mapping' set to 'Active':